 They’re rarely the highest-yield units on the market, and they’re not meant to be.
 Instead, they combine four things that almost never show up together in one asset:

-A globally recognised brand with real staying power
+- A globally recognized brand with real staying power

 Bvlgari on Jumeirah Bay, Royal Atlantis on the Palm, W in Dubai Harbour or Downtown, Bugatti in Business Bay, Six Senses, Ritz-Carlton Creek, Mercedes-Benz Places, Karl Lagerfeld Villas… on paper they’re names; in reality, they’re very different answers to the same question: